Organ trade

-There is a worldwide shortage of organs available for transplantation, yet the commercial trade of human organs is illegal in all countries except Iran.
+Commercial trade in human organs is currently illegal in all countries except Iran.
+Recent bans on the commercial organ trade (e.g. India in 1994 and the Philippines in 2008) have increased the availability of transplants and the safety of the procedures.
 Despite these prohibitions, organ trafficking and transplant tourism remain widespread (however, the data on the extent of the black market trade in organs is difficult to obtain).
-The question of whether to legalize and regulate the organ trade to combat illegal trafficking and organ shortage is greatly debated.
+The question of whether to legalize and regulate the organ trade to combat illegal trafficking and the significant global organ shortage is greatly debated.
 This discussion typically centers on the sale of kidneys by living donors, since human beings are born with two kidneys but need only one to survive.